stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 ---
 layout: post
-title: "Observations when using the Canvas Web API"
+title: "A performance testing gotcha with the Canvas Web API"
-summary: Various behaviours that I have observed when using the Canvas API to render 2D graphics in Web browsers.
+summary: A description of a gotcha that you might come across when trying to test the performance of methods of the Canvas API.
-date: 2020-08-22
+date: 2020-08-23
 author:
   name: Steve Johns
   url: https://www.linkedin.com/in/stephen-johns-47a7568/